Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 • Shaping: Define and refine projects before assigning them.

-• Betting: Leadership selects projects to work on.
+• Betting: Leadership selects which projects to work on.

 • Building: Teams execute within fixed cycles (usually six weeks).